Knocki Review

 Summary

-Knocki tasks are still minimal and U.S.-centric.
+Knocki’s integrations are USA & Europe centric, but in the Southeast Asia region, the integrations are still minimal.
 Hence it might not be suitable for you if your smart home platform is on Tunya, Xiaomi, or eWeLink.

 When I accepted Knocki for review, I thought I could link it up with Google Home or Apple Homekit so I could use it to turn off my lights or power sockets.
 But sadly, I could not do it as I am neither using Philips Hue nor Samsung SmartThings.